Rocketloop/assignment-frontend-swap-lead/README.md

 # Assignment - Front-End Lead

 The subject of this assignment is a small front-end application that acts as an interactive explorer for the characters from the movie franchise Star Wars.
 If you are not familiar with Star Wars, don't worry, prior knowledge of the movies is not required to complete the assignment.
-The assignment is divided into two tasks that focus on your technical and project management skills respectively.
+The assignment is divided into two tasks that focus on your technical and team lead skills respectively.

 ## Application Requirements